 I’m Andrew Yang, and I’m running for President as a Democrat in 2020 because I fear for the future of our country.
 New technologies – robots, software, artificial intelligence – have already destroyed more than 4 million US jobs, and in the next 5-10 years, they will eliminate millions more.
 A third of all American workers are at risk of permanent unemployment.
 And this time, the jobs will not come back.

 I’m not a career politician—I’m an entrepreneur who understands the economy.
 It’s clear to me, and to many of the nation’s best job creators, that we need to make an unprecedented change, and we need to make it now.
 But the establishment isn’t willing to take the necessary bold steps.
-As president, my first priority will be to implement Universal Basic Income for every American adult over the age of 18: $1,000 a month, no strings attached, paid for by a new tax on the companies benefiting most from automation.
-UBI is just the beginning.
+As president, my first priority will be to implement the Freedom Dividend, a universal basic income (UBI) for every American adult over the age of 18: $1,000 a month, no strings attached, paid for by a new tax on the companies benefiting most from automation.
+The Freedom Dividend is just the beginning.
 A crisis is underway—we have to work together to stop it, or risk losing the heart of our country.
 The stakes have never been higher.

 I was born in upstate New York in 1975.
 My parents immigrated from Taiwan in the 1960s and met in grad school.
 My Dad was a researcher at IBM—he generated 69 patents over his career—and my Mom was the systems administrator at a local university.
 My brother and I grew up pretty nerdy.
 We also grew up believing in the American Dream—it’s why my parents came here.